-Valparaiso has an economically and environmentally friendly alternative to driving known as the V-Line.
-The V-Line is available to travel around the city of Valparaiso.
-You can access their schedules and routes online.
+Valparaiso has a few economically and environmentally friendly alternatives to driving around the Chicagoland area.
+The V-Line is available to travel around the city of Valparaiso, and the Transit Connect, ChicaGo Dash, and South Shore Train Line provide options to travel to Chicago.

-In addition to the V-Line, many students find walking or riding a bike a viable option during most of the year.
+In Valpo, along with the V-Line, many students find walking or riding a bike a viable option during most of the year.
 Many of the restaurants and stores, including the downtown area, are within walking distance from the campus.
 However, during the winter months, many students seek other forms of transportation.

 - V-Line : A bus service operated by the city in collaboration with the University.
 Students ride free of charge and the V-Line runs routes to downtown shopping centers, Wal-Mart, and Target, as well as a weekend line that goes to the Dunes so that people can catch the train to and from Chicago.